Article updated: November 10, 2021

 Legacy composer: Paste a link into the Add a link field, and then select Advanced .
 Select Select a Preset, and then add preset or Google Analytics parameters to the link.
 Insert your values, and then select Apply Parameters.

-New Composer: Paste a link into the text field and then select Add tracking.
+New Composer: Paste a link into the Content area and then select Add tracking.
 Select Customize, and then select the Tracking field to add custom, Google Analytics, or Adobe Analytics tracking parameters to your links.

 Values can be inserted manually, or auto-populate dynamically based on the social network, social account, or post ID.
 Admins of Team, Business, and Enterprise plans can create link settings presets so that all team members can add the same shortening and tracking with one click.